 Don’t worry.
 We’re here to help you navigate the ins and out of restaurant online ordering systems and show you just a few ways that a direct solution is critical to your business – now and in the future.

 In this article, we’ll go over:

-Whether you’re new to online ordering or have worked with systems in the past, use this article as your go-to guide for making the right decisions for your restaurant.
+Whether you’re new to online ordering or have worked with a restaurant management system in the past, use this article as your go-to guide for making the right decisions for your restaurant.

 Okay, let’s start with the basics.

 What’s the difference between third-party online ordering apps and direct online ordering?